secretstartups/handbook/content/handbook/finance/payroll.md

 Tax codes

 Tax codes - this instruction comes to payroll from HMRC.
-Please note that payroll have to follow this instruction and we can't amment tax codes on request by email or slack.
+Please note that payroll have to follow this instruction and we can't amend tax codes on request by email or slack.

 Changes to tax codes might be issued depends on:

 - Changes on salary (moving to higher bracket)
 - Equity reporting (Stock gain, RSU gains and ESPP gains).
 Equity reporting is done based on reports delivered to Payroll by Stock Team
 - Changes to commission payouts